zendesk/ruby-kafka/README.md

 - **Kafka 0.10:** Full support for the Producer and Consumer API in ruby-kafka v0.5.x.
 Note that you _must_ run version 0.10.1 or higher of Kafka due to limitations in 0.10.0.
 - **Kafka 0.11:** Full support for Producer API, limited support for Consumer API in ruby-kafka v0.7.x.
 New features in 0.11.x includes new Record Batch format, idempotent and transactional production.
 The missing feature is dirty reading of Consumer API.
 - **Kafka 1.0:** Everything that works with Kafka 0.11 should still work, but so far no features specific to Kafka 1.0 have been added.
+- **Kafka 2.0:** Everything that works with Kafka 1.0 should still work, but so far no features specific to Kafka 2.0 have been added.
+- **Kafka 2.1:** Everything that works with Kafka 2.0 should still work, but so far no features specific to Kafka 2.1 have been added.

 This library requires Ruby 2.1 or higher.